adrianiftode/Moq.ILogger/README.md

     AuthorizationTests.When_user_is_not_authorized_a_warning_containing_the_user_identity_is_logged()
 ```

+This package translates the given `VerifyLog` expression into one expected by the `ILogger.Log` method, which is the actual method that is called by the [LoggerExtensions](https://github.com/dotnet/runtime/blob/e3ffd343ad5bd3a999cb9515f59e6e7a777b2c34/src/libraries/Microsoft.Extensions.Logging.Abstractions/src/LoggerExtensions.cs) class.

+There are three main benefits using this package:
+- it is easier to verify the interaction with ILogger;
+- the verification in tests are alike the SUT's implementation;
+- facilitates the investigation of the failed tests.

 ## Failed test messages

 When a test fails because the SUT does not behave as specified in the *VerifyLog* setup, then the message will contain a representation of the `VerifyLog` expression and also the original **Moq** exception message.

-This is a failed test example that displays the expression with the expected setup, and then the original Moq exception.
+This is a failed test example that displays the VerifyLog expression with the expected setup, followed by the original Moq exception.

 ```
  Moq.Tests.Samples.SomeClassTest.Verify_semantic_logging
    Source: SomeClassTest.cs line 64